Redline-Team/RPM/README.md

 <div align="center">

+> **⚠️ WARNING: V4 is not backwards compatible with V3 ⚠️**
+> With the now released "Modules" feature, V4 is not backwards compatible with V3.
+> This is because of how modules are imported and with things being rearranged.
+> You will have to uninstall V3 manually and then install V4.

 > **⚠️ WARNING: V3 is not backwards compatible with V2 ⚠️**
 > You may have to manually remove the old package folder (`dev.runaxr.redline`) to import this update.
 > We have attempted to automate this process but cannot guarantee it will work in all cases.